rogue1812/rogue1812/README.md

 ## Hi there 😸.
 My name is Thuy Dung.
-I'm a newbie in Data Industry
+I'm a newbie in Data industry

 # 💻Tech Stack